wbamberg/idl-reference/docs/nsIBinaryInputStream.md

 Read an opaque byte array from the stream, storing the results
 as an array of PRUint8s.

-@param aLength the number of bytes that must be read.

 @throws NS_ERROR_FAILURE if it can't read aLength bytes